 Here are a few more things you should know:

 - With AMP, you have to use a streamlined version of CSS.

-- For AMP sites to work every time, they must be properly validated
+- For AMP sites to work, they must be properly validated.

-- For better experience, custom fonts have to be specially loaded.
+- Custom fonts have to be specially loaded.